 The clear benefits of targeted resequencing are driving the adoption of NGS in areas such as translational research, clinical diagnostics and industrial applications while the value also shifts from sequencing reagents to target enrichment reagents on a per sample basis.
 For a small targeted sequencing panel covering for example only 100 kb region of interest, most of the cost is incurred at the library preparation and target enrichment steps while the cost of sequencing reagents is negligible for each given sample if deep sequencing is not required.

-What are major applications of Targeted Sequencing and Target Enrichment?
+What are major applications of Targeted (Gene) Sequencing?

-Currently, targeted sequencing and target enrichment have been applied to many areas from basic research to clinical diagnostics and applied markets.
+Currently, targeted sequencing has been applied to many areas from basic research to clinical diagnostics and applied markets.
 Below is a list of major applications.

 - Cancer research and diagnostics

 - Reproductive Health

 - Cardiovascular Disease Testing